crate/cratedb-guide/docs/performance/optimization.rst

 ************************

-If a query is slow but still completes in a certain amount of time we can use `EXPLAIN ANALYZE`_ to get a detailed execution plan, the main thing to watch for on these is ``MatchAllDocsQuery`` and ``GenericFunctionQuery``.
+If a query is slow but still completes in a certain amount of time we can use `EXPLAIN ANALYZE`_ to get a detailed execution plan.
+The main thing to watch for on these is ``MatchAllDocsQuery`` and ``GenericFunctionQuery``.
 These operations are full table scans, so you may want to review if that is expected in your query (you may actually intentionally be pulling all records from a table with a